kalimimary/Global-Superstore-Dashboard/README.md

 - Singapore
 - Thailand
 - Vietnam
+Is there a specific country in Southeast Asia where Global Superstore should stop offering the subcategory identified in 4a?
+ans: Yes, The name of the country is vietnam because the country has the least profit.

 ### The least profitable cities in terms of average profit in the United State:
 ![IMG-5393](https://github.com/kalimimary/Global-Superstore-Dashboard/assets/148924660/c8d4a947-a439-4717-8caf-2fc8e938ac59)